Pac-2 Champs? No. 21 Washington State tops No. 14 Oregon State 38-35

 On the second play from scrimmage, Ward found Kyle Williams wide open for a 63-yard touchdown.
 Ward’s TD run on the next possession gave Washington State a 14-0 lead.

-Playing without leading receiver Lincoln Victor, who left in the first quarter with a foot injury, Ward ended the first half with 14 straight completions and finished 19 of 20 for 293 yards before halftime.
+Playing without leading receiver Lincoln Victor, who left in the first quarter with an ankle injury, Ward ended the first half with 14 straight completions and finished 19 of 20 for 293 yards before halftime.

 Kelly, a transfer wideout from Fresno State, stepped up in Victor’s absence.
 The rangy 6-foot-1 redshirt junior caught eight passes for 159 yards and hauled in two spectacular one-handed grabs, the latter of which went for a 19-yard touchdown in the third quarter.